coronalabs/plugins-source-gamenetwork-apple/docs/gamenetwork-apple/request.markdown

 #### Create Match

-For the `command` parameter of `"createMatch"`, this function creates a turn-based match with the specified players.
+For the `command` parameter of `"createMatch"`, this function creates a <nobr>turn-based</nobr> match with the specified players.
+Unlike `gameNetwork.show( "createMatch", ... )` ([reference][plugin.gameNetwork-apple.show]), this simply creates a [match][api.type.GameNetwork.match] object and lets you show a custom user interface.

-Unlike `gameNetwork.show( "createMatch", ... )` ([reference][plugin.gamenetwork-apple.show]), this simply creates a [match][api.type.GameNetwork.match] object and lets you show a custom user interface.
+Note that this call assumes the currently <nobr>logged-in</nobr> player will be part of the match.
+Thus, you should not include the current player's ID in the `playerIDs` table.
+In addition, ensure that `maxPlayers` is set to a value which accommodates both the requested number of players and the current player.
+For example, if you request a match with two players in the `playerIDs` table, `maxPlayers` should be set to `3` or higher.

 ``````lua
 gameNetwork.request( "createMatch",